macivo/BFH-Hyperdrive/README.md

 [Install]
 WantedBy=multi-user.target
 ```
+Note: the ExecStart is the directory of the Node.js and the file of car controller.

 Activate and start the following services with the following commands:
 - `sudo systemctl enable mosquitto.service`
 - `sudo systemctl enable anki_car_controller.service`